Jaycode88/veg-centric-msp3/TESTING.md

 Despite having installed jquery as a dependancy I could not find a way for Jest to test my jQuery code.

 ### Jest Testing JavaScript
-I decided to re-write all jQuery functions into Javascript functions in a seperate  file called javascript.js(in the same directory as my script.js file)Just for the purpose of testing those functions with jest.
-To do this I found I also needed to install Babel and some related packages using:
+I decided to re-write all jQuery functions into Javascript functions in a seperate  file called javascript.js(in a tests directory within the "JS" directory where my script.js file is located).
+I found I also needed to install Babel and some related packages using:
 ```
 npm install --save-dev @babel/core @babel/preset-env babel-jest
 ```